 - Access: Access is restricted and requires discretion and caution.

-- Photography: Capturing the medical atmosphere and the remains of equipment.
+- Photography: Capturing the medical atmosphere and the remnants of equipment.

 - Exploration: Discover the different rooms and the stories of former patients.